King Crab Safari

-Where is Kirkenes?
+Where Is Kirkenes?

 Kirkenes is located in the north of Norway, close to the Russian border.